 - Review of all available records. - Completion of Parent and Teacher checklists evaluating symptoms, behaviors, executive functioning, adaptive behavior, and impairment. - Completion of a history form by parents. - Meeting with parents prior to seeing the child to take history and discuss checklists.
+Reconciling differences between multiple parent raters.
 At the conclusion of this meeting, preliminary hypotheses should be made. - Classroom observation if an Individuals with Disabilities Education Improvement Act (IDEIA) or Americans with Disabilities Act (ADA) school evaluation is being completed. - Assessment with the youth.
 This includes history, testing, and clinical interview.